SpicyTech2823/carental_react_node_web/README.md

 ## 📄 License

-This project is created for educational and portfolio purposes.
+This project is created for improving skill and portfolio purposes.